mountainkidai/rfSEClub/Programming/python/016_scope_and_legb_rule.md

 # 016 Scope and LEGB Rule

 Scope in Python determines where a variable is accessible within a program.
 The LEGB rule defines the order in which Python searches for a variable's name.
-For young scientists in the rfSE Club, understanding scope and the LEGB rule is critical for managing variables in scientific programs, ensuring proper data handling in experiments or simulations.
+For students in the rfSE Club, understanding scope and the LEGB rule is critical for managing variables in scientific programs, ensuring proper data handling in experiments or simulations.

 ## Variable Scope